-- May not exceed a 5-year tenure, so current candidates should be in no more than their 2nd year as a postdoc - May not hold any other fellowships without the permission of their supervisor. - May not undertake employment above 12 hours a week, averaged over a year; and - Must comply with the University's approved policies, procedures, and practices for the post-doctoral sector. - Must be present in EHS offices on campus during working hours unless travelling for research purposes or on annual leave.
+- May not exceed a 5-year tenure, so current candidates should be in no more than their 3rd year as postdoc - May not hold any other fellowships without the permission of their supervisor. - May not undertake employment above 12 hours a week, averaged over a year; and - Must comply with the University's approved policies, procedures, and practices for the post-doctoral sector. - Must be present in EHS offices on campus during working hours unless travelling for research purposes or on annual leave. - Must comply with the University's approved policies, procedures and practices for the post-doctoral sector.